-Coding Learning Event Coding Key: S= standard (If more than one standard is addressed, the main standard is bolded), A= acquisition, M= meaning, T= transfer I can distinguish between posts that don't provide strong evidence in support of the claims they make and those that do.
+Coding Learning Event Coding Key: S= standard (If more than one standard is addressed, the main standard is bolded), A= acquisition, M= meaning, T= transfer S4 A, M Arguments and Evidence (and associated resources) > I can differentiate between claims supported by actual evidence and sound reasoning and those that rely on faulty or inauthentic "evidence" and logical fallacies (ad hominem, false equivalence, slippery slope, false dilemma and straw man). > I can determine the overall strength of an argument.
+Related content S4 M, T EVALUATING EVIDENCE ONLINE I can distinguish between posts that don't provide strong evidence in support of the claims they make and those that do.
 Note: "Evaluating Evidence Online" pairs well with "Arguments and Evidence" and "Evaluating Science-Based Claims."
-S4 M, T Evaluating Sources Online Evaluating Sources Online Evaluating Sources Online I can differentiate between sources of information online that are unreliable and those that provide independent, verified information.
-Note: Students should complete this lesson after "Practicing Quality Journalism."
-S4 Making Sense of Data (and associated resources) A, M, T MAK [†] NG SENSE CF DATA ➤ I can explain why data isn't objective or infallible.
-I can differentiate between credible and questionable sources of data.
-I can explain some of the primary ways data can be distorted in misleading ways. ➤ I can interpret different ways data is presented.
-I can identify charts and other data visualizations that are misleading and explain why.
+S4 A, M, T Making Sense of Data (and associated resources) > I can explain why data isn't objective or infallible. > I can differentiate between credible and questionable sources of data. > I can explain some of the primary ways data can be distorted in misleading ways. > I can interpret different ways data is presented. > I can identify charts and other data visualizations that are misleading and explain why.
 Related content

-Coding Learning Event Coding Key: S= standard (If more than one standard is addressed, the main standard is bolded), A= acquisition, M= meaning, T= transfer S4 Evaluating Science-Based Claims (and associated resources) A, M, T Evaluating SCIENCE-BASED Claims I can differentiate between science-based claims and nonscience claims. ➤ I can explain why science is never 100% certain about anything and why this is one of its strengths.
+Coding Learning Event Coding Key: S= star ndard (If more than one standard is addressed, the main standard is bolded), A= acquisition, M= meaning, T= transfer S4 Evaluating Evaluating Science-Based Claims (and associated resources) A, M, T SCIENCE-BASED Claims > I can differentiate between science-based claims and nonscience claims.
+I can explain why science is never 100% certain about anything and why this is one of its strengths.
 I can differentiate between a scientific hypothesis and a scientific theory.
 I can explain what makes people vulnerable to pseudoscience and why some people doubt, resist and deny the scientific consensus about some topics.
-I can evaluate science-based claims using plausibility judgments, evidence and the scientific consensus. ➤ I can recognize common problems with science news coverage.
-Related content S4 Be Health Informed (and associated resources) A, M, T Be Health- INFORMED I can evaluate health and wellness information.
+I can evaluate science-based claims using plausibility judgments, evidence and the scientific consensus.
+I can recognize common problems with science news coverage.
+Related content S4 Do Hoolth Be Health Informed (and associated resources) A, M, T Be Health INFORMED > I can evaluate health and wellness information.
 I can explain why people are vulnerable to health misinformation.
 I can list key characteristics of quality health information.
 I can describe common red flags to watch out for when encountering health misinformation.
 Related content